Kamlesh Patel, Baron Patel of Bradford

-Kamlesh Kumar Patel, Lord Patel of Bradford, OBE (born 28 September 1960) is a member of the House of Lords.
+Kamlesh Kumar Patel, Baron Patel of Bradford, OBE (born 28 September 1960) is a member of the House of Lords.
 Having been appointed an Officer of the Order of the British Empire (OBE) in the 1999 Birthday Honours, he was created a life peer as Baron Patel of Bradford, of Bradford in the County of West Yorkshire on 8 June 2006.
+He currently sits as a non-affiliated peer, as of 20 March 2018, but has previously sat as a crossbench (2006–2008), Labour (2008–2012) and Labour and Co-operative (2012–2018) peer.

 A qualified Social Worker, he worked in inner city Bradford and then established a number of Third Sector agencies working with those misusing drugs and those with mental health problems; later moving to academia working with a number of universities.

 On 19 March 2018, Lord Patel of Bradford was appointed by the Secretary of State for Education and the Secretary of State for Health & Social Care as the Chair of Social Work England.
 Social Work England is the regulator for all child, family and adult social workers in England.

 Lord Patel of Bradford was previously chair of the Mental Health Act Commission.
 He was a commissioner of the Healthcare Commission and The National Treatment Agency for Substance Misuse.
 He has over 200 publications and has authored a number of national reports, including The Patel Report into Prison Drug Treatment.

-Lord Patel is senior independent director of the England Wales Cricket Board (ECB), appointed in 2016.
+Lord Patel is senior independent director of the England and Wales Cricket Board (ECB), appointed in 2016.

 He is vice president of the British Board of Film Classification, appointed in May 2018.

-He is president of the Royal Society for Public Health and the Institute of Healthcare Management; and patron/chairman of a number of not-for-profit organisations working in the health, education, social care and criminal justice sectors.
+He is president of the Royal Society for Public Health and the Institute of Healthcare Management and patron/chairman of a number of not-for-profit organisations working in the health, education, social care and criminal justice sectors.
 He is senior independent director of Cygnet Healthcare and chair of its UK Advisory Board.

-He is chair of the Independent Health Providers Network.

-He is chair of Breaking Barriers Innovations.

-He is chair of the India Business Group.

-He is a member of Oxford Somerville India Centre.

-He is patron of Southampton University India Centre.

-He is advisor to the Global Policy Institute at Queen Mary University London.
+He is chair of the Independent Health Providers Network, Breaking Barriers Innovations and the India Business Group and a member of Oxford Somerville India Centre.
+He is patron of Southampton University India Centre, and adviser to the Global Policy Institute at Queen Mary University London.

 On 5 November 2021 he was appointed as a director and chair of Yorkshire County Cricket Club, after the previous chairman Roger Hutton resigned following the result of investigation into racism at Yorkshire County Cricket Club.

+On 1 June 2024, he became Chancellor of the University of Southampton (jointly with Justine Greening).